jeremyButtler/bioTools/genBio/using_genBio.md

   used to print sam file entries as stats (filtsam -out-stats), as fastq's, as sam files, or as fasta files.

-Also has refs_samEntry, which is used to hold reference sequences length and name.
-This is stored in the header.
-  This is mainly here for tbCon.

 ## Error types: